OUGenomics/Bioinformatics-ARET-July2018/Section-3/readme.md

 ## Identifying and Downloading a Sequence File

-Today, we'll use a different data repostiory.
+Today, we'll use a different data repository.
 The SRA is the largest and most widely used repository, but there are others.
 We'll try the [iMicrobe website](https://www.imicrobe.us/) for today's exercises.
 Choose browse to look at the different data sets that are available:

 ![choose browse on imicrobe](https://github.com/OUGenomics/Bioinformatics-ARET-July2018/blob/master/images/imicrobe_home.PNG)